material-motion/material-motion/essentials/github_issue_flow.md

 ### A milestone defines issue priority

 Within a given project we use GitHub milestones to define relative issue priority.
+Issues at the top of the milestone are the most important.

 For example, consider the [Runtime v1.0.0 milestone](https://github.com/material-motion/material-motion-runtime-objc/milestone/1).